suzushin7/chomoji-count/README.md

 2. Display your browser's bookmark bar (in Chrome, press `Ctrl+Shift+B` or `⌘+Shift+B`)
 3. Right-click on an empty area of the bookmark bar and select "Add page" or "New bookmark"
-4. Enter "Cho-Moji Counter" as the name
+4. Enter "Chomoji Count" as the name
 5. Paste the copied code into the URL field
 6. Click "Save"